luminus-framework/luminus/resources/md/sessions_cookies.md

 (-> "response with a cookie" response (assoc-in [:cookies "username" :value] "Alice"))
 ```

-Cookies cn contain the following additional attributes in addition to the `:value` key:
+Cookies can contain the following additional attributes in addition to the `:value` key:

 * :domain - restrict the cookie to a specific domain
 * :path - restrict the cookie to a specific path